 The garage is fitted with a pair of roll-up doors.
-The garage doors are properly installed and are performing their intended function.

 Safeties are cables run through the center of the garage door springs that prevent broken springs from becoming projectiles that can cause injury.
 There are no safeties installed.
 The installation of safeties is recommended.